Travel to the EU (Including Ireland, Switzerland & Norway)

 Some European airlines allow pets under 8kg (including the weight of the carrier) to accompany you in the passenger cabin on the outward journey but all pets must be in the hold for their return journey to the UK.
 (This is an APHA regulation, not an airline one.)

-If you plan to travel by ferry with your pet in your car, please complete this AHC application.
+If you plan to travel by ferry with your pet in your car, please complete the AHC application.
 Most ferry companies require pets to remain in cars during journeys.

 Most ferry companies do not allow pets to accompany foot passengers.
 Some do, providing your pet travels in a pet carrier.
 Please check with the ferry company that you plan to use before planning travel with your pet.